tilmanschweitzer/100-days-of-code/README.md

 Start with *sudoku-solver* as new challenge.
 Implement first draft of a java application to parse sudoku data.
 Use dataset under public domain with 9 million sudokus: https://www.kaggle.com/datasets/rohanrao/sudoku

+## Day 22

+Add validation methods to check the correctness of sudoku solutions as preparation for the backtracking implementation of the solver.

 ## Idea Backlog